pspaulding/create-redux-module/usage.md

     }
     // handler
     ,(state, action) => {}
-    // if actionCreator or handler are null, they will default as above ]
+    // if action creator or handler are null, they will default as above ]

   // Promise object